Wrapped Velas (WVLX) 24 Hour Volume Tops $88.45

-Wrapped Velas (WVLX) traded flat against the US dollar during the 1-day period ending at 11:00 AM ET on October 19th.
-In the last week, Wrapped Velas has traded flat against the US dollar.
-Wrapped Velas has a market capitalization of $50.22 million and approximately $88.45 worth of Wrapped Velas was traded on exchanges in the last day.
-One Wrapped Velas coin can currently be bought for about $0.0220 or 0.00000079 BTC on major cryptocurrency exchanges.
+Wrapped Velas (WVLX) traded flat against the U.S. dollar during the 1-day period ending at 23:00 PM Eastern on October 20th.
+Wrapped Velas has a total market cap of $50.22 million and $88.45 worth of Wrapped Velas was traded on exchanges in the last 24 hours.
+One Wrapped Velas coin can currently be bought for $0.0220 or 0.00000079 BTC on popular cryptocurrency exchanges.
+In the last week, Wrapped Velas has traded flat against the U.S. dollar.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.